PushpakJagtap/Pushpak_Website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. scholar at [Hybrid Control Systems (HyConSys)](https://www.hyconsys.com/) lab under the  guidance of Prof. Dr. Majid Zamani at Department of Electrical and Computer Engineering in Technical University of Munich (TUM), Germany.
-I am also working as a research assistant at Software and Computational Systems Lab in Ludwig Maximilian University of Munich (LMU),Germany.
+I am also working as a research assistant at [Software and Computational Systems (SoSy)](https://www.sosy-lab.org/) Lab in Ludwig Maximilian University of Munich (LMU), Germany.

-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Click [here](https://drive.google.com/open?id=10GRgu7msoSGRY1tsCCruk-OznBYJOPbu) for a detailed CV.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Follow me on [twitter](https://twitter.com/Pushpak_Jagtap) to keep informed with my latest research and projects.